wso2/docs-mi/en/docs/observe-and-manage/setting-up-cloud-native-observability-in-kubernetes.md

 ```

 !!!
 Tip
-    Instead of using `host` and `port`, the `url` can be used directly to connect to Jaeger in the following way.
+    Instead of using `host` and `port`, the `url` parameter can be used directly to connect to Jaeger in the following way.

     ```toml
     [opentelemetry]